 Barnstormers Tour featured in MPT "Outdoors Maryland" documentary!

 Maryland Public Television featured several barns and interviews from our 2011 Barnstormers Tour.
 Below is the program cover for March 2012.
 Barn owner Skip Lewis of Woodsboro, Md. watches while Deborah Lovelace Richardson paints his barn.
 The new "Historic Barns Of Maryland" documentary produced by Jonathan Slade premiered to a large audience on February 29, 2012 and will repeat on the MPT channel at various times in the future.
 Check your MPT show schedule for current times.
-The most recent showing was May 18, 2013.
+The most recent showings were March 21 and 22, 2014.